ReCodEx/api/README.md

 [Adminer](https://www.adminer.org/) is full-featured database management tool written in PHP and it is part of this Sandbox.
 To use it, browse to the subdirectory `/adminer` in your project root (i.e. `http://localhost:4000/adminer`).

+## Documentation

+Feel free to read the documentation on [our wiki](https://github.com/ReCodEx/wiki/wiki).

 ## License